leonardonzio/enigma-m3-visualizer/README.md

 Implementation of the Enigma M3 cipher machine with interactive configuration, and Manim visualization.

-Example of video generated passing the letter H:
+Example of video generated passing the letter T:

 ![gif](enigma.gif)